- Conrad Klank

 • Watch a match in each stadium court for a different atmosphere

-Things to keep in mind when attending The BB&T Atlanta Open:
+Things to keep in mind when attending the Atlanta Open:

 • Be sure to pack a small bag to take into the tournament to store your extra-long sleeves, sunscreen (aerosol sunscreen cans are prohibited), and hat since the weather varies (small bags are allowed in the tournament after a brief inspection, of course)